chromaui/chromatic-docs/turbosnap.md

 > TurboSnap is in beta.
 Email [support](mailto:support@chromatic.com) for early access.

 TurboSnap is an advanced Chromatic feature that speeds up builds for faster [UI testing](test) and [review](review) using Git and Webpack's [dependency graph](https://webpack.js.org/concepts/dependency-graph/).
-It identifies component files that change, then intelligently builds and tests only the stories associated with those components.
+It identifies component files that change, then intelligently builds and snapshots only the stories associated with those components.

-Your builds complete in a fraction of the time, which means you can start gathering feedback faster and fix regressions efficiently.
+⚠️ When using TurboSnap, your builds may complete in less time using fewer snapshots.
+However, we don't recommend using TurboSnap immediately when starting out with Chromatic since the configuration is more complicated and can lead to difficult to debug scenarios or UI changes being missed.
+Instead, become familiar with Chromatic's out of the box behavior and once your project has been running smoothly for some time consider trying out TurboSnap.

 #### Prerequisites